Skip to main content

 Cataplexy is often associated with type 1 narcolepsy and isn’t something that can be controlled.
 It is often triggered by strong emotions, including fear, anxiety, anger, laughter, or excitement.
 While not every person diagnosed with type 1 narcolepsy has it, those that do have cataplexy can experience episodes anywhere from one to two a year or up to several episodes in a day.

-How is cataplexy diagnosed and how do you treat it?
+How is cataplexy diagnosed and treated?

 Cataplexy is often diagnosed in conjunction with narcolepsy.
 To determine if the symptoms of cataplexy are part of a narcolepsy diagnosis, sleep diaries and sleep studies (polysomnography) are often used.
 A Multiple Sleep Latency Test (MSLT), otherwise known as a daytime nap study, may also be used.